yugr/rust-slides/materials/materials.md

     * Reasons: Seems that uniqueness of vtables is not guaranteed, so strange behaviour is expected vtables get duplicated between CGUs and are sometimes different between different CGUs (possibly a bug)
     * Solution: Discussion suggests using `linkonce_odr` in LLVM IR as a partial solution.
-- Some possibly interesting benchmark (low cgu and fat lto not always better) https://github.com/ggwpez/substrate-bench/tree/master/reports/01-first-findings
+- Compiler flag's impact on benchmarks: https://github.com/ggwpez/substrate-bench/tree/master/reports/01-first-findings
   * Assignee: yugr
-  * Status: in progress
+  * Status: Wontfix (5m)
+  * Some possibly interesting benchmark (low CGU and fat LTO not always better) ?
+  * Unfortunately I (yugr) couldn't make sense of graphs in this post
-- Performance regressions of compiled code over the last year https://github.com/rust-lang/rust/issues/47561
+- Performance regressions of compiled code over the last year: https://github.com/rust-lang/rust/issues/47561
   * Assignee: yugr
-  * Status: in progress
+  * Status: DONE (10m)
+  * An old regression caused insufficient inlining (perf can be restored with inline threshold and CGU=1)
+  * Nothing new here
 - 2x benchmark loss in rayon-hash from multiple codegen-units https://github.com/rust-lang/rust/issues/47665
     * Assignee: zakhar
     * Status: DONE (10m)
     * Problem: Using multiple CGUs reduces benchmark performance by half
     * Reason: Inlining is not performed across multiple CGUs
     * Solution: Use LTO or compile with one CGU (adding inline tag into stdlib isn't feasible for a user)
-- rustc: Default 32 codegen units at O0 https://github.com/rust-lang/rust/pull/44853
+- rustc: Default 32 codegen units at O0: https://github.com/rust-lang/rust/pull/44853
   * Assignee: yugr
-  * Status: in progress
+  * Status: Wontfix (0m)
+  * This is about debug builds, not relevant for us
-- 32 codegen units may not always be better at -O0 https://github.com/rust-lang/rust/issues/44941
+- 32 codegen units may not always be better at -O0: https://github.com/rust-lang/rust/issues/44941
   * Assignee: yugr
-  * Status: in progress
+  * Status: DONE (5m)
+  * Problem: compile time increases with CGU=16/32
+  * Root cause: "Increasing the number of codegen units is not purely dividing the work, it's also increasing the total amount of work being done"
+  * Solution: some fixes were done
+  * More materials: added linked issue
 - Back-end parallelism in the Rust compiler: https://nnethercote.github.io/2023/07/11/back-end-parallelism-in-the-rust-compiler.html
     - https://news.ycombinator.com/item?id=36678457
     - https://www.reddit.com/r/rust/comments/14wcezs/backend_parallelism_in_the_rust_compiler/